CTR-tools/CTR-tools/README.md

 ## File formats
 BIG (bigfile.big, sampler.big) - main game container for all the data used.
 Doesn't contain any filenames.\
 LEV - scene container.
 Can contain static level mesh, various dynamic models, scripts, AI paths, etc.\
-CTR - models.
-Can be stored in LEV or as a standalone file.\
+CTR - dynamic models.
+Can be stored in LEV, MPK or as a standalone file.\
+MPK - model packs.
+Stores kart racers, weapons, etc. Also contains definitions for UI textures.\
 VRAM - textures in native PS1 TIM format.\
 LNG - localization files, bascially, an ordered list of strings.\
 HWL (kart.hwl) - sfx/music container for the CTR sound engine known as "howl".
 All the SFX and music is stored in this file.\